 Volunteer – ServePakistan

-IMR has been engaged in medical relief activities in Pakistan since the devastating earthquake in 2005 when our teams treated thousands of injured patients.
-Subsequently, IMR has conducted free medical, eye, and dental camps, opened and equipped basic health care units, built a maternity hospital, and sent relief supplies.
-Among our ongoing projects are a free cataract surgery and a hearing aids programs, support for a rural medical center, and setting up a specialized dental center for thalassemia patients.
+IMANA Medical Relief (IMR) has been actively engaged in medical relief efforts in Pakistan since the devastating earthquake of 2005, when our teams treated thousands of injured patients.
+Since then, IMR has conducted free medical, eye, and dental camps; established and equipped basic healthcare units; built a maternity hospital; and provided critical relief supplies.

 SavePakistan Picture